ngxs/store/publication/2024-06-10_announcing_ngxs_18/article.md

 Head over to our brand new Discord server at https://discord.gg/yFk6bu7v.
 Don't forget to introduce yourself and let us know what awesome NGXS projects you're working on!

-The move from Slack to Discord will be incremental, as we encourage our many Slack users to move over.
+## The move from Slack to Discord will be incremental, as we encourage our many Slack users to move over.
 There is a wealth of valuable community discussions in our Slack archives (6 years of data).
 This is unfortunately inaccessible due to Slack's 90-day policy.
 We plan to make this archive available in dedicated discord channels in the near future.
----

 Now, let's get down to business!

 ## Overview

 Part 1

 - 🚦 Signals
 - ⏩ Dispatch Utilities
   Part 2
 - 🎨 Standalone API
 - 🚀 Schematics
 - ❗ Error Handling
+- 🗄️ Zoneless Server-Side Rendering
   Part 3
 - 🛑 Breaking Changes
 - 🗑️ Deprecations
 - 🔌 Exposed Internals

 ---

 ## Standalone API